-UCAS
+UCAS terms

 - Adjustment: An acceptance route where applicants who have met and exceeded the conditions of their firm choice choose to take up an alternative offer. - Clearing: An acceptance route available late in the application cycle. - Conditional firm: An offer made by a provider dependent on achieving specified conditions which has been accepted by the applicant as their first choice. - Conditional offer: Offer made by provider depend on meeting specified conditions which may include academic and/or non-academic conditions. - Deferred Entry/Gap Year: 'A year off'.
-Application made in the coming academic year, but for entry in 2020. - Firm choice: An offer made by a provider confirmed by the applicant as their first choice.
+Application made in the academic year, but for entry after a gap year. - Firm choice: An offer made by a provider confirmed by the applicant as their first choice.
 These can be either conditional (dependent on achieving specified conditions) or unconditional (applicant has met specified conditions and assumed to be accepted or placed at the provider). - Insurance choice: An offer made by a provider which has been confirmed by the applicant as their second choice, in case the conditions of the firm choice are not met.
-These can be either conditional (dependent specified requirements) or unconditional (no further requirements met). - Main scheme: The main UCAS application scheme through which up to five providers/courses can be applied to.
-This opens in September and closes to new applications on 30 June the following year. - Unconditional offer: Offer made by provider when it is satisfied that the applicant has met specific conditions. - UCAS: Universities Central Admissions System (based in Cheltenham).
-Central body which administers all university and most colleges of higher education applications. - UCAS Apply: On-line application for applying for higher education courses. - UCAS Extra: Allows students who have received no offers or who have declined all offers to make additional choices in March - UCAS Track: A system where applicants can track the progress of their applications online, reply to offers, and make certain amendments, e.g. change of email address. - Unconditional offer: Offer made by provider when it is satisfied that the applicant has met specific conditions.
+These can be either conditional (dependent specified requirements) or unconditional (no further requirements met). - Main scheme: The main UCAS application scheme through which up to five providers/courses can be applied to. - Unconditional offer: Offer made by provider when it is satisfied that the applicant has met specific conditions. - UCAS: Universities Central Admissions System (based in Cheltenham).
+Central body which administers all university and most colleges of higher education applications. - UCAS Extra: Allows students who have received no offers or who have declined all offers to make additional choices in March - UCAS Track: A system where applicants can track the progress of their applications online, reply to offers, and make certain amendments, e.g. change of email address. - Unconditional offer: Offer made by provider when it is satisfied that the applicant has met specific conditions.